 As budget guitars go, the Affinity sounds great.
 It produces the classic Tele twang, so it sounds like a Telecaster should.
-It is easy to tune and the intonation is pretty good right out of the box.
+It is easy to tune, and the intonation is pretty good right out of the box.

 Things to look out for with The Affinity Telecaster

 A lot of time with inexpensive guitars companies put on cheap tuners, I’m not sure why they do this but it is an issue for budget instruments.
 I think this guitar could do with slightly better tuners and a better pick up switch.
-For a beginner this probably isn’t a big problem or something to worry about, and you would most likely have the same problem if you bought another guitar in this price range.
-You can upgrade these parts but that would be an extra expense to consider.
+For a beginner, this probably isn’t a big problem or something to worry about, and you would most likely have the same problem if you bought another guitar in this price range.
+You can upgrade these parts, but that would be an extra expense to consider.

-As a budget Telecaster from a good reputable guitar company, the Affinity Telecaster is a good starter electric guitar for a beginner or teen on a budget.
-Its small size and light weight make it a nice electric to learn on, it looks great and since it is Squier it will have decent resale value if your teen stops playing it or they decide to upgrade.
+As a budget Telecaster from a reputable guitar company, the Affinity Telecaster is a good starter electric guitar for a beginner or teen on a budget.
+Its small size and light weight make it a nice electric to learn on, it looks great, and since it is Squier it will have decent resale value if your teen stops playing it or they decide to upgrade.

-If you want to spend a little bit less and aren’t picky about what body style (Strat or Tele) you can look at the Fender Squier Bullet Strat or if you are willing to spend a bit more then the Classic Vibe is a great investment.
+If you want to spend a little bit less and aren’t picky about what body style (Strat or Tele) you can look at the Fender Squier Bullet Strat or if you are willing to spend a bit more then the Classic Vibe is a fantastic investment.